openforis/sepal-doc/docs/source/team/style_guide.rst

     "app","select, open","Select the **Apps** icon."
     "band","select, choose, apply","Select the **Break analysis** band."
     "bar","go to, view, select, monitor","View the **Status bar** to monitor the download progress."
     "button","select","Select the **Terminal** button."
     "checkbox","select","Select the **Display map** checkbox."
     "dash","go to","Go to the **SEPAL dash**."
     "dock","select","Select the **Files** tab in the dock."
     "drawer","open, close","Open the **Navigation** drawer."
     "drowdown menu","open, select, choose","Select **Vector file** from the dropdown menu."
-    "field","enter","Enter your credentials into the **Username** and **Password fields."
+    "field","enter","Enter your credentials into the **Username** and **Password fields**."
     "files","go to, search, nagivate through, save to","Select the **Files** icon to open your SEPAL folders."
     "filter","apply, turn on, turn off","Apply the **Cloud detection** filter."
     "folder","open, save to","Save to your **SEPAL folders**."
     "form","fill out, submit","Fill out the **Reset password** form."
     "icon","select","Select the **Apps** icon."
     "interface","log in, log out","Log in to the **SEPAL interface**."
     "map","click, click and hold, hover, zoom in, zoom out, pan","Click on the map to select a point."
     "menu","open, close","Open the **Recipe** menu."
     "option","choose, select, use","Select the **Daily imagery** option."
     "pane","go to, view","View the **Recipe** pane."
     "parameter","select","Select the **Exportation** parameters."
     "pointer","use, click, click and hold, move","Move the pointer to the map."
     "pop-up menu","view, select, choose, close","Select the checkboxes in the pop-up menu."
     "pop-up window","view, select, choose, close","View your options in the **User report** pop-up window."
     "recipe","open, go to, select, save, export, edit","Select the **Time series** recipe."
     "settings","open, go to, select, turn on, turn off","Open **Settings**."
     "status bar","view, monitor","Monitor the download progress in the **Status bar**."
     "tab","select, view","Select the **Process** tab in the dock on the left side of the screen."
     "terminal","open, go to, select","Go to the **SEPAL terminal**."
     "tile","open, go to, select, view","View the **Visualization** tile."
     "window","open, close, view, select","Open your browser window."

 Directional terminology